Drought

 What we’re seeing

-- Bow River flows in Calgary remain within the normal range for this time of year and Elbow River flows in Calgary are above normal.
+- Bow River and Elbow River flows in Calgary remain within the normal range for this time of year.

 Current drought status